renesas-rz/meta-renesas-ai/README.md

 *meta-tensorflow-lite/README.md*

-This project comes with template files to make it easier for the user to quickly integrate their specific application with the specific AI tool.
-Only specific platforms are supported, therefore template files are machine specific and can be found under:
+This project comes with template files for the RZ/G2 and RZ/G2L families.
+The templates can be found under:
-**meta-${AI\_TOOL\_NAME}/templates/${MACHINE}**
+**templates/${FAMILY}**

 Copying *local.conf* and *bblayers.conf* from the templates directory to your build conf directory is usually the first thing the user wants to do, but the configuration must be inspected and further customized according to the project requirements.
+This can be done by running the configuration script which will add the specified platform and AI framework to the configuration files.

-Before using the configuration files from the desired templates directory, please make sure you have read and understood the terms and conditions found in the [Licensing](#licensing) section.
+Before using the configuration files from the templates directory, please make sure you have read and understood the terms and conditions found in the [Licensing](#licensing) section.